mgueyraud/mgueyraud/README.md

 I'm a UI/React developer based in Paraguay.
 I'm interested in design systems, web3, user/dev experience and under engineering.

-I'm currently working at Belk as a Frontend Engineer, where I do integrations into their e-commerce.
+I'm currently open to new opportunities.

 Previously, I worked at Tonic3, where we did amazing products for Avery Dennison.